limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 After some tinkering with the uploader page, this is what I observed:

-* The file must be 8 bytes or less; and
+* The file of any content type must be 8 bytes or less; and
-* Any content type can be uploaded; and
 * A fresh upload will replace the previous one.

 This is how I imagined the PHP code of the uploader page to look like.